FREQUENTLY ASKED QUESTIONS

 Hi-Quality Group has been a pillar and major employer in the Sunbury community since 2003.
 We currently employ 55 full-time staff members and 6 contractors, the vast majority of which are Sunbury residents.

-Our proposed facility is expected to generate up to 200 additional jobs in the construction phase and provide continued employment.
-The WGTP is an important part of the Victorian Government’s ‘Big Build’ agenda, and our proposal is critical in its progression.
+Our facility is expected to generate up to 200 additional jobs in the construction phase and provide continued employment.
+The WGTP is an important part of the Victorian Government’s ‘Big Build’ agenda, and our proposal is critical to its progression.

 Hi-Quality’s site is also included in the Sunbury South Precinct Structure Plan which envisions the development of new communities, including schools and a railway station, over the long term.
 In total, the Sunbury South and Lancefield Road precinct structure plans will allow for 6,000 jobs in the wider Sunbury area.